ifg-dev/ifgubc.me/index.md

 Here is a short YouTube video summary of Webb’s teaching on Homosexuality
 <div class="container">
-<iframe src="//www.youtube.com/embed/Uddcn_oC9jA?start=1914"
+<iframe src="//www.youtube.com/embed/Uddcn_oC9jA?start=1914&end=2930"
 frameborder="0" allowfullscreen class="video"></iframe>
 </div>

 ---

 ## Christopher Yuan
-A Christian who is Gay advocating a life of celibacy and service to God.
-He openly shares his hard story of descending from a university Dentistry student into a difficult Gay lifestyle that included drug dealing, prison, and eventually finding Jesus in prison, due in large part to his mother’s prayers.
+Christopher is a Christian.
+Christopher is gay.
+His story tells of a powerful and painful journey.
+As a gay man Christopher advocates a life of celibacy and service to God.

 - [_Out of a Far Country: A Gay Son's Journey to God.
 A Broken Mother's Search for Hope_ by Christopher Yuan](https://www.amazon.ca/Out-Far-Country-Journey-Mothers/dp/0307729354)
 - [YouTube Talk](https://www.youtube.com/watch?v=avqCaLR0nLQ )